python-thread/thread/README.md

 <br />

 **!!
 Important !!**<br />
-THis project is in it's very early stages of development and bugs are to be expected.
+This project is in it's very early stages of development and bugs are to be expected.

 <br />